 - Struggling with food waste?
 Check out the Sage FoodCycler review

 What are the best food processors?

-Read on for all our picks for the best food processors.
+Here are our top picks for the best food processors.

 The best food processors you can buy today

 Breville is a mainstay brand for quality kitchen appliances, so it's no surprise that the BFO800XL is one of the best food processors you'll find on the market today.
 With a die-cast metal base, stainless steel construction and robust 1,200-watt motor, this powerhouse was built to last.
 The extra-wide, 5.5-inch feed chute makes processing faster than ever, and the variable slicing disk has 24 settings, so you can customize your food thickness to between 0.3 and 8.0 millimeters.
 The BFO800XL is all about precision — elegant, elegant precision.

 Is it a big job or a small one?
 Swap out the massive 16-cup bowl for the 1-liter minibowl, which is perfect for modest chopping tasks.
 Breville includes so many accessories that they need their own carrying case: a micro-serrated disk, julienne disk, french fry-cutting disk, whisking disk, mini blade, dough blade, cleaning brush and plastic spatula round out the attachments.